 Campers should wear comfortable clothing and footwear suitable for walking, running and playing games.
 A bathing suit and towel are necessary if campers wish to participate in water activities.
 Certified lifeguards and staff will be on duty at the pool.

 Parent(s)/Guardian(s) are responsible for all medical expenses.
 Notre Dame of Maryland does not provide medical insurance.

-Lisa Pallett is an Assistant Professor at NDMU who specializes in elementary mathematics instruction.
+Dr. Lisa Pallett is an Assistant Professor in the NDMU School of Education, who specializes in elementary mathematics instruction.
 She will be present each day and will help to ensure that the camp runs smoothly by helping to coordinate various activities and supervisor the daily camp counselors.